 We want to maximize the officiating opportunities for the successful AO candidates.
 The nomination process is designed to ensure that the AO’s get on the local Town program’s radar for assignments.
 By having the local Town AO Contact nominate the AO’s for the training, we know that they will be in the queue for assignments.
 There is some flexibility with the nomination process – we will accept candidates without a formal nomination from a town, but we make them aware that we cannot provide any degree of assurance that they will get assignments.

-The first group of AO Nominees were contacted on FEBRUARY 3, 2017 with instructions for Registration in the 2017 program and for enrolling in one of the mandatory certification classes.
-This part of the process will run from FEBRUARY 3 to FEBRUARY 18, 2017.
-The fee will be the same as it was in 2016, $45 per candidate.
-The candidate will be given instructions on the payment choices as well – either online or by check.
+The first group of AO Nominees will be contacted on January 5, 2019.
+These are the returning AO's from 2018 who will need re-certication.
+They will be given instructions for Registration in the 2019 program and for enrolling in one of the mandatory certification classes.
+This part of the process will run from JANUARY 5 to FEBRUARY 17, 2019.
+The Registration fee will be the same as it was in 2018, $45 per candidate.
+Payment options include online (eCheck or credit card) or by check.

-Registered candidates will be asked to select from one of the initial 12 class offerings.
-The class dates and times are posted on the Enrollment page with the Enrollment form http://emloa.org/associate-officials/class-enrollment/ .
+Registered candidates will be asked to select from one of the initial 13 class offerings.
+The class dates and times will be posted on the Enrollment page with the Enrollment form http://emloa.org/associate-officials/class-enrollment/ .

 Once the NEW candidate completes the classroom training and testing, he/she will enter into the Mentoring phase of the training.
 Upon successful completion of the Mentoring and Evaluation phase, the candidate will become a fully certified Associate Official.

 Note that returning AO's do not have to repeat the Mentoring process.